w3f-community/asylum-item-nft/docs/testing-guide.md

 ### Game

-To create game, we need to call extrinsic `create_game` with arguments:
+To create a game, we need to call extrinsic `create_game` with arguments:

 ```json
 {